zxing-js/library/typescriptport.md

 =============

 * Keep all types as close to the original as possible.
-* Keep detailed type information in comments where applicable (example int will become `number/*int*/`) as the code is extensively using bitwise operations that can overflow.
+* Keep detailed type information in comments where applicable (example int will become `number /*int*/`) as the code is extensively using bitwise operations that can overflow.
 * Use TypedArray whenever possible (example `int[]` will become `Int32Array`) - see below for more info.
 * Use constructor property whenever possible.
 * Take care of array initialisation with capacity, especially when using length and push later on.
 Basically only use when setting with index accesor only .